Is It Wrong to Get Married the Same Month as My Brother?

 Original Post

-Plus their date is the 31st so they could even do something the day or week after?!
-He sent me this: "I didn't mean anything bad about having your wedding on the 23rd I'm just saying it's a week away from ours and that takes time away from us having our anniversary because we have to come up there and celebrate your wedding.
+Plus, their date is the 31st, so they could even do something the day or week after?!
+He sent me this: "I didn't mean anything bad about having your wedding on the 23rd; I'm just saying it's a week away from ours, and that takes time away from us having our anniversary because we have to come up there and celebrate your wedding.

 That's what I mean by too close.
 It's just not right.

-Aunt autumn did the same thing to mom and dad there anniversary is on July 5th autumn's wedding is on the 7th there'll spend their anniversary driving.
-As will we" I haven't responded yet.
+Aunt Autumn did the same thing to Mom and Dad; their anniversary is on July 5th, and Autumn's wedding is on the 7th.
+They'll spend their anniversary driving, as will we."

-What do you think, reddit?
+What do you think, Reddit?
 Give it to me straight.

 Family Dynamics and Wedding Planning

 The tension highlighted in this situation is common in family dynamics, particularly during significant life events like weddings.
-Research indicates that weddings often elicit strong emotional reactions because they symbolize transition and commitment, forcing family members to confront their own values and relationships.

 Comment from u/Captain_Janeway420